2023 Solar Incentives Guide for Madison Heights, VA - Tax Credits & Rebates

 More information about the new Inflation Reduction Act can be found here.
 Your local Madison Heights solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 Tax credits, rebates and more can be provided at multiple levels.
 On top of federal solar incentives, there are often state and local ones as well.
 Incentives may be provided by your county or municipality, or by the state of Virginia.
 Some incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Madison Heights

-The large number of solar incentives available has enormously increased the nationwide adoption of solar energy over the past 15 years.
-You might qualify for solar incentives from your local utility company, the Michigan government or the federal government.
-If you're prepared to make the switch to solar energy, talking to your local Madison Heights solar panel installation expert is an excellent place to start.
+Solar incentives may be provided by the federal government, the Virginia government or your local utility company.
+The variety of solar incentives available has facilitated the nationwide growth of solar energy use in the last 15 years.
+If you're ready to make the switch to solar energy, getting in touch with your local Madison Heights solar panel installation expert is an excellent place to start.

 - No leases or PPAs